vyctorhff/vyctorhff/README.md

 ### Where have I worked?

-- UFRN(Universidade Federal Rio Grande do Norte) as a trainee developer(java)<\br>
+- UFRN (Universidade Federal Rio Grande do Norte) as a trainee developer (java)
-- Petrobras as a developer(java)
+- Petrobras as a developer (java)
-- Linkcon as a developer(java), dba(postgresql and tester
+- Linkcon as a developer (java), dba(postgresql and tester
-- TJ-RN(Tribunal de Justiça do Estado do Rio Grande do Norte) as a tech lead and developer(Java, javascript)
+- TJ-RN (Tribunal de Justiça do Estado do Rio Grande do Norte) as a tech lead and developer (Java, javascript)
-- Via as a Java backend developer(Java, javascript, Go)
+- Via as a Java backend developer (Java, javascript, Go)
-- Alelo as a backend developer(Java and Typescript)
+- Alelo as a backend developer (Java and Typescript)

 ### Contact